-&lt;sup>32 We study 1985-2000.
+33 We study 1985-2000.
 The 9 states in SEER are: Georgia, Connecticut, Michigan, Hawaii, Iowa, New Mexico, California, Washington, and Utah.
 Note that when the National Cancer Institute (NCI) refers to total cancer incidence, it generally excludes the earliest stage in-situ cancers but includes a very small number of unstaged cancers (National Cancer Institute, 2013).
 These earliest stage 'in situ' diagnoses are independently interesting and potentially important in our context, and so we analyze them separately.
 'In-situ' refers both to ductal carcinoma in situ (DCIS) and to the less common lobular carcinoma in situ (LCIS).
 Erbas et al. (2006) discuss uncertainty about what share of DCIS tumors will progress to invasive breast cancer.
-Regarding uncertainty about LCIS, the American Cancer Society's "Breast Cancer Facts and Figures 2011-2012" report indicates that "many oncologists believe ... that LCIS is not a true cancer, but an in the field.
-Returning to the bottom panel in Table 1, we report the overall and age group specific incidence rates per 100,000 women for total cancer incidence and in-situ pre-cancers.
-The age gradient in diagnoses is clear from the patterns by age group.
+Regarding uncertainty about LCIS, the American Cancer Society's "Breast Cancer Facts and Figures 2011-2012" report indicates that "many oncologists believe ... that LCIS is not a true cancer, but an indicator of increased risk for developing invasive cancer in either breast" (p1).

 While the total cancer incidence rate is only 17 per 100,000 for women 25-34, it is 438 per 100,000 for women 65-74.
 The in-situ pre-cancers are about 10% of the overall cancers, with about 27 diagnoses per 100,000.

-We examine the effects of mammography mandates on in-situ cancer detections by estimating models where the outcome is the log of the count of the number of in-situ cancers detected for women in each 5-year age group, state, and year, and we include the same right hand side variables as in equation (1).
-We assume a 1 month delay between initial screening and diagnosis, and we control for population as an additional independent variable.
-These results are presented in Table 7 which follows the format of Table 2 (i.e., state and year fixed effects, linear and quadratic trends, and the fully interacted DDD models) and presents results for the 'scaled mandate' specification (top panel), the 'any mammography mandate' specification (middle panel), and the 'expanded mammography mandate' specification (bottom panel).
-Unlike the earlier results, we present p-values in parentheses for the usual inference calculations for the key coefficients and then present alternative p-values in brackets for the Wild-bootstrap procedure which adjusts for the small number of clusters (Cameron et al. 2008).
+We examine the effects of mammography mandates on in-situ cancer detections by estimating models where the outcome is the log of the count of the number of in-situ cancers detected for women in each 5-year age group, state, and year, and we include the same right hand side variables as in equation (1) where possible.34 (The SEER data do not include all of the Xs (e.g., education, marital status), and it would also be hard to get appropriate population cells by these other cuts.)
+We assume a 1-month delay between initial screening and diagnosis, and we control for population as an additional independent variable.
+These results are presented in Table 6 which follows the format of Table 2 (i.e., state and year fixed effects, linear and quadratic trends, and the fully interacted DDD models) and presents results for the 'scaled mandate' specification (top panel), the 'any mammography mandate' specification (middle panel), and the 'expanded mammography mandate' specification (bottom panel).
+Unlike the earlier results, we present p-values in parentheses for the usual inference calculations for the key coefficients and present alternative p-values in brackets for the Wild-bootstrap procedure which adjusts for the small number of clusters (Cameron et al. 2008).

-The results in Table 7 provide strong evidence that mammography mandates increased detection of the earliest stage in-situ pre-cancers.
+The results in Table 6 provide strong evidence that mammography mandates increased detection of the earliest stage in-situ pre-cancers.

-&lt;sup>33 For the small number of cells with zero cancer detections we add one because the log of zero is not defined.
+34 For the small number of cells with zero cancer detections we add one because the log of zero is not defined.
 Note that we combine black, white, and other race women together for this analysis because there are some SEER sites with very small populations of black and other race women and thus the 'zero cancer detections' problem is substantially worse if we consider race groups separately.
 Alternatively, models restricted only to whites returned very similar results.
-We also estimated fixed-effects Poisson models which returned qualitatively similar results for the 'any' and 'expanded' mandate specifications and are available in Appendix Table 18.
+We also estimated fixed-effects Poisson models which returned qualitatively similar results for the 'any' and 'expanded' mandate specifications and are available in Appendix Table 19.
 We present the log counts models for ease of interpretation and because these models allow us to adjust p-values for the small number of clusters (Cameron et al. 2008).
+We do so with Mammen (1993) weights and imposing the null hypothesis.